ewillerup/ewillerup.github.io/books.md

 ---
 layout: page
-title: archive
+title: books
-description: Archive of all my past blog posts
+description: Book reviews and recommendations
 ---

 {% for tag in site.tags %}